-The E-UTRA and NR switching time mask is applicable for non-simultaneous transmissions between E-UTRA and NR in TDM based UL sharing from the UE perspective in the same channel, which is shared by E-UTRA and NR.
+The E-UTRA and NR switching time mask is applicable for non-simultaneous transmissions between E-UTRA and NR in TDM based UL sharing from the UE perspective in the same channel, which is shared by E-UTRA and NR with the uplink transmission timing difference less than Timing Advance adjustment accuracy specified in TS38.133 [12].

 For UEs reporting E-UTRA and NR switching time capability of type 1 with switching time < 0.5 us for TDM based UL sharing from UE perspective within FR1 time masks in Figure 6.3B.1.1-1 and Figure 6.3B.1.1-2 shall apply.
 For UEs reporting E-UTRA and NR switching time capability of type 2 with switching time < 20 us for TDM based UL sharing from UE perspective within FR1, time masks in Figure 6.3B.1.1-3 and Figure 6.3B.1.1-4 shall apply.